 We now turn to analyze the performance of the algorithm which uses PQ{β} -preemption.
 We first prove an upper bound on the performance of the algorithm, for any value of β .
-We can then optimize the value of $\beta = \beta(\alpha)$ so as to yield the best possible upper bound.
+We can then optimize the value of $\beta=\beta(\alpha)$ so as to yield the best possible upper bound.
 We focus our attention in this analytical section on the case where C=1.
-We note that for any two values of $\beta, \beta' \geq k$, the algorithm would behave the same, i.e., be non-preemptive.
-Furthermore, one should bear in mind that our algorithm does not require knowing the value of k in advance.
-Specifically, it might be that the value of β used by the algorithm is such that $\beta > k$ (being unaware of the real value of k).
-However, in our analysis we may assume that $\beta < k$, since any algorithm which uses a value of $\beta > k$ is equivalent to an algorithm that uses a value of k for β .
-This having been said, the optimal value of $\beta = \beta(\alpha, k)$, that minimizes the competitive ratio, does depend on the value of k, and in order to find this optimal value, k has to be given in advance.
+We note that for any two values of $\beta,\beta'\geq k$, the algorithm would behave the same, i.e., be non-preemptive.
+It therefore follows that although our algorithm need not know the value of k in advance, and may